UWRobotRacing/RR-Hummingbot-Software/rr_computer_vision/README.md

 Computer Vision Node
 =========

-This node handles all the computer vision tasks required for the [IAARC 2019](https://iarrc.org/) compe tition, which involves traffic light, traffic sign, lane, and endline detection.
+This node handles all the computer vision tasks required for the [IAARC 2019](https://iarrc.org/) competition, which involves traffic light, traffic sign, lane, and endline detection.

 ### Endline Detection
 All the races indicate the ending of a lap with a distinct magenta line, which is what we refer to as the "endline".
 Our algorithm for detecting the endline is as follows: